benhpoh/toy-robot/README.md

 1. Added an all_tests script.
 1. Created more tests to confirm commands issued prior to PLACE is rejected.
 1. Wrote unit tests for Position class.
+1. Wrote unit tests for all robot.move scenarios.

 ---
 ## Tests